-Depending on the progress of the plot you purchase, you may be able to choose finishes, such as tiles and kitchen work tops and tiles, and flooring options.
+Depending on the progress of the plot you purchase, you may be able to choose finishes, such as kitchen work tops and tiles, and flooring options.

-The earlier you decide to reserve, the more choices you have, which may include a choice of carpet and floor coverings subject to the developer.
-However, be aware that not all developers include floor covering in their prices, it is a question you will need to ask.
+The earlier you decide to reserve, the more choices you will have, which may include a variety of carpet and floor coverings.
+However, be aware that not all developers include floor coverings as options, it is a question you will need to ask.

 Buying a new build comes with a guarantee and the peace of mind that everything is brand new.

-Check with your developer which build guarantee they offer as these may vary from 5 to 10 years.
-On the handover of your new build home, your developer will normally spend some time with you to show where everything is and give you the guarantees, such as for kitchen appliances, heating, etc.
+Check with your developer what their guarantee covers and how long it lasts for, durations can vary from 5 to 10 years.
+At the handover of your new build home, your developer will normally spend some time with you to show where everything is and give you the guarantees for kitchen appliances, boilers, etc.